hslayers/hslayers-ng/README.md

 ```

 ### Run the Application

+If you dont plan to develop hslayers-ng, dont want to run tests and and server files through npm managed
+http server, then you can skip all the following `npm` related steps.

 We have preconfigured the project with a simple development web server, but you can always use a different web server.
 The simplest way to start this server is: